 View our guide to creating a job shadow description for more details.
 Please note that a job shadow is exclusively a learning experience and thus an unpaid opportunity.

 Host a student for a one- to four-week paid project that will enhance or build a new skill set or competency (i.e. develop a PowerPoint slide deck, conduct marketing research, develop or work on an Excel spreadsheet).

 View our guide to creating a short-term project description for more details.
 A small stipend or a minimum of $10-12/hour of work is recommended.

-Host students for a program to learn more about your organization and the career opportunities it offers.
+Host several students for a program to learn more about your organization and the career opportunities it offers.
 A career day could include a panel, tour, small group discussions, and presentations on organizational structure and culture, positions and career paths, and key issues/trends in the field.

 Externship Program Process for Hosts